contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 ### threshold

-The threshold value represents the \[J/m\] threshold used in generating the regions polygons.

-A regions polygon with a positive threshold will surround a region where the contained contrail climate forcing \[J/m\] values are greater than or equal to the threshold.
-A regions polygon with a negative threshold will similarly surround a region where the contained contrail climate forcing \[J/m\] values are less than or equal to the threshold.
+The threshold value is the `contrails` value used in generating the regions polygons.
+A polygon of a given threshold will surround a region of `contrails` values equal or greater than the threshold.

 The threshold value provided by the client must be one of the following:

-\[-1, 1, 10000000, 25000000, 50000000, 75000000, 100000000, 250000000,
-500000000, 750000000, 1000000000\]
+\[ 1, 2, 3, 4\]

 ### error handling